cning0506/DATA-310_Applied_Machine_Learning/Project2.md

 <img src="./lr_auc11.png" />

 ## R Script - Model 2
 With the second R-Script provided in class, we utilize random forest model and evaluate the AUC - ROC values for the predictors.
 We will also be looking at the minimal node size based on the wealth outcomes as well.
+Figure 4 shows the minimal node size with the random predictors.
+The node size is the parameter that controls the depth of the tree.

 ### *Figure 4: Minimal Node Size*

 <img src="./rf_res.png" />

-#### Comparison between Random Forest Model and Penalized Logistic Regression Model
+**Below are the AUCs for the five wealth outcomes as well as a comparison to the penalized logistic regression.**

 ### *Figure 5: ROC_AUC Plot for Random Forest Model*

 <img src="./last_rf_fit_auc.png" />

+#### Comparison between Random Forest Model and Penalized Logistic Regression Model
+Based on Figure 5, we can tell that the Random Forest Model shares similar performance with the Logistic Regression Model, especially for the poorer and middle class households (Level 2 and 3).
+In comparison, the Logistic Regression Model (Figure 3) might be relatively better than the Random Forest model(Figure 5).
+When we take a closer look at middle and richer wealth outcomes, the AUC values for Random Forest Model are relatively lower than Logistic Regression Model.
+Overall, I would say the deficit between the two model should not be qualified as a significant indicator of a better model.

 ### *Figure 6: Comparison between the Logistic Regression and Random Forest Model*